MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As we worked together on the project repository in our group branches and PR requests were used constantly.
-All new work would be developed on a separate branch and to merge it to main several automations and requirements were to be satisfied.
+As a group, we consistently used branches and pull requests (PRs) in our workflow.
+All new work was developed on separate branches, and several automations and requirements had to be satisfied before merging into the main branch.
+This approach ensured proper version control, facilitated peer review, and minimized the risk of introducing bugs into the main codebase.

+In order to merge code, all tests had to pass on both ubuntu and macos, the pre-commit had to be passed, and another member of the group needed to review all code changes and approve them.
+When approved the student that had submitted the PR would then merge into main.

+If there was conflicts the submitter of the PR would have to resolve these before a code review.
+Other student / colleagues would then be there to support if it was needed.

 ### Question 10